OARS Gives Back to Future Generations, Offering Experiences of a Lifetime in America’s National Parks

 In addition to an in-kind donation of nearly $95,000, OARS is donating one percent of company sales from national park trips to the National Park Foundation, for a minimum of $50,000 by the end of 2016.

-OARS is an authorized concessioner of Arches, Canyonlands, Grand Canyon and Grand Teton National Parks, an authorized concessioner in Dinosaur National Monument and operates by special permit in Crater Lake, Yosemite and Yellowstone National Parks.
+OARS is an authorized concessioner of Canyonlands and Grand Canyon National Parks, an authorized concessioner in Dinosaur National Monument and operates by special permit in Yosemite National Park.